yuvalmGS/gigaspaces-wiki-jekyll/xap100/installation-java.markdown

 # Installing on Windows

 Unzip the ZIP file using your favorite unzip tool (e.g., WinZip) to the location of your choice.
-Unzipping the file creates a `<GigaSpaces Root>` directory (e.g. `{{ site.latest_gshome_dirname }}`) with the following files and folders:
+Unzipping the file creates a `<XAP Root>` directory (e.g. `{%version gshome-directory%}`) with the following files and folders:

 ![win_dirtree_XAP95.jpg](/attachment_files/win_dirtree_XAP95.jpg)

 **What's Next?**

 - To verify a local installation, a remote installation, and the cluster configuration, refer to the [Testing System Environment]({%currentadmurl%}/troubleshooting-testing-system-environment.html) section.
-- See the [Quick Start Guide](./tutorials.html) for your first steps with GigaSpaces.
+- See the [Quick Start Guide](./tutorials.html) for your first steps with XAP.

 # Installing on Linux

 Step 1.
-Navigate into the directory where you want to install GigaSpaces XAP, e.g. `opt`, and execute an `unzip` command using the path to the GigaSpaces zip file.
+Navigate into the directory where you want to install GigaSpaces XAP, e.g. `opt`, and execute an `unzip` command using the path to the XAP zip file.
 For example:

 {% highlight java %}
-unzip {{ site.latest_build_filename }}
+unzip {%version build-filename %}
 {% endhighlight %}

 Step 2.
 Make sure all `sh` file(s) in the `/bin` and the `/examples` directory are in executable mode, meaning you can run them from your machine.
 To check this, use the `ls \-all` command for the relevant directory, and make sure that `x` is included in the file permissions.

 Step 3.
-Make sure all the machines running GigaSpaces can ping each other and their hosts file include the machine IP.
+Make sure all the machines running XAP can ping each other and their hosts file include the machine IP.

 **What's Next?**

 - To verify a local installation, a remote installation, and the cluster configuration, refer to the [Testing System Environment]({%currentadmurl%}/troubleshooting-testing-system-environment.html) section.
-- See the [Quick Start Guide](./tutorials.html) for your first steps with GigaSpaces.
+- See the [Quick Start Guide](./tutorials.html) for your first steps with XAP.

 {% anchor 2 %}